NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 ## Calibration

-In this section we show that using optimization methods -- calibration -- we can obtain the same efficiency rates as the ones theoretically computed in [JE1] using the same data.
+In this section we show that by using optimization methods such as calibration, we can obtain the same efficiency rates as the ones theoretically computed in [JE1] using the same data.

 **Remark:** This should bring some confidence in using SDMon; and since the calibration process is easy to specify, it should encourage SDMon's use for other SD models.

-Consider the following ***calibration targets*** that are "time series" each derived via linear interpolation from two data points -- the start- and end values of the number of soldiers for each army:
+Consider the following ***calibration targets*** that are "time series" each derived via linear interpolation from two data points -- the start and end values of the number of soldiers for each army:

 ```mathematica
 aTargets2 = N@